 SECTION 4.
 EMERGENCY.
 It is hereby found and determined by the General Assembly that the present law relating to priority of perfected security interests in crops to secure loans for the production of such crops is in certain situations unfair and creates undue hardship on lenders; that this Act is designed to revise such law to clarify the same and to minimize the hardship created by the present law and should be given effect immediately.
-Therefore, an emergency is hereby declared to exist and this Act being necessary for the preservation of the public peace, health and safety shall be in full force and effect from and after ita naggage and approval. errect TTOIII and arter ILS passage and approvar.
+Therefore, an emergency is hereby declared to exist and this Act being necessary for the preservation of the public peace, health and safety shall be in full force and effect from and after its passage and approval.